Jaydee8652/EspressoBatch/README.md

 ### Cluster Specific Parameters

--Replace the value for "param_location" with the human readable name of the cluster (ie "Rorqual")
+- Replace the value for "param_location" with the human readable name of the cluster (ie "Rorqual")

--Replace the value for "param_cores" with the number of cores on each node
+- Replace the value for "param_cores" with the number of cores on each node

--Replace the value for "param_memory" with the available memory of each node in G
+- Replace the value for "param_memory" with the available memory of each node in G

 (See node characteristics for your cluster: https://docs.alliancecan.ca/wiki/)